 Under normal operating conditions subsequent maintenance follows the schedule explained in the MAINTENANCE AND SERVICING section.

 Stopping the Engine

 - 1. To stop the engine in an emergency, turn the Engine Switch off. - 2.
 Under normal conditions, use the following procedure: - a.
-Slide the Throttle or Speed Control Lever to SLOW (the "turtle"). - b.
-Turn the Engine Switch off. - c.
-Close the Fuel Valve.
+Slide the Throttle to SLOW (the "turtle").